anshulsoni4/anshulsoni4/README.md

 # About Me :
 -  living in Indore, India
 -  i work as a front-end developer and user experience designer.
--  interested in developing, designing web pages, and building stuff.
+-  interested in developing,designing web pages, and building stuff.
 -  schedule a meeting with me at [cal.com/anshul-soni](https://cal.com/anshul-soni/30min)
 -  mail me at anshulsoni3040@gmail.com
 ###